jonathanlurie/natninter/readme.md

 [A regular example](http://me.jonathanlurie.fr/natninter/examples/browser.html) and [A wavy example](http://me.jonathanlurie.fr/natninter/examples/browserwaves.html)
 See the folder `examples` for a Node and a browser example.

-## Generate a map with and save it locally
+## Generate a map and save it locally
 `natninter` comes with a *node* executable to generate a samplig-map file in JSON format.
 In a terminal, find the executable `generatemap.js`, located in the `bin` folder.
 Then:

 ```bash